drxyzw/WuhanCoronavirus-Malaysia/README.md

 ## Case number analysis result is under /data folder.
 * Total
     Nationwide total in Malaysia.
-The data is taken from Star online website.
+The data is taken from Star online website until 22 April 2021, and from a blog of Health Director of Malaysia since 23 April 2021.
   * totalRaw.csv - Raw data from Star online.
 Below data files are generated from this raw file.
   * dailyTotal.csv - Statistics of cumulative cases, deaths, recovered cases, and active cases.
 Cumulative cases are on confirmed basis.
   * dailyTotalChange.csv - Daily change of dailyTotal.csv.